germany insider facts

 Although the 1848 revolutions and the National Assembly failed, major elements of the Paulskirche Constitution became model of the Basic Constitution of the Federal Republik of Germany in 1949.

-Until today, the Paulskirche is recognised as the cradle of democracy in Germany.
+Until today, the Paulskirche and Frankfurt are recognised as the cradle of democracy in Germany.

 Goethe House, Grosser Hirschgraben 23-25